jassyo/movie-recommendation-system/Content based filtering/README.md

     - Enter a movie title

-    - Enter a tagline keyword (e.g., "space", "warrior") to find a related movie
+    - Enter a tagline keyword (e.g., "At the end of the world, the adventure begins.") to find a related movie

 2. **Recommendation Methods** :
 Once a movie is identified, users can choose from five recommendation strategies: